Third-party and independent candidates for the 2024 United States presidential election

-This article lists third party and independent candidates, also jointly known as minor candidates, associated with the 2024 United States presidential election.
+This article lists third party and independent candidates, also jointly known as minor-party candidates, associated with the 2024 United States presidential election.

 "Third party" is a term commonly used in the United States in reference to political parties other than the Democratic and Republican parties.
 An independent candidate is one not affiliated with any political party.

 24 candidates were listed on the ballot in at least one state and over 100 candidates were registered as a write-in candidate in at least one state.

 Results

 Third-party and independent candidates received 2.13% of the vote in the 2024 election, totaling over three million votes.
 This is slightly more than the 2020 United States presidential election, when third party candidates received 1.86%.

 Green Party nominee Jill Stein received the most votes of any third-party candidate, receiving 868,945 votes (0.56%).
 She received 1.09% of the vote in Maryland, her best state by percentage.
 Stein also received over one percent of the vote in Maine and California.

 Withdrawn independent candidate Robert F. Kennedy Jr. received 757,371 votes (0.49%).
 Kennedy's 1.96% in Montana was the highest statewide vote share of any third-party candidate.
 Kennedy also received over one percent of the vote in Alaska, Arkansas, California, Colorado, Idaho, Illinois, Indiana, Kansas, New Mexico, Oklahoma, Oregon, South Dakota, Vermont, Washington, and West Virginia.

 Libertarian candidate Chase Oliver received 650,120 votes (0.42%).
 He was the only third-party candidate to be on the ballot or a registered write-in candidate in every state + D.C.
 Oliver received 1.69% in North Dakota, his best state by percentage.
 Oliver also received over one percent of the vote in Utah and Wyoming.

 No other candidate reached one percent of the vote in any state.
 "None of these candidates" received 19,625 votes (1.32%) in Nevada.

 Party for Socialism and Liberation nominee, Claudia De la Cruz received 167,772 votes (0.11%).
 De la Cruz nearly doubled the PSL's 2020 total, and won the most votes received by a candidate running on an explicitly socialist presidential ticket since the Socialist Party's Norman Thomas in 1936.